City Guide for: Podgorica, Montenegro

 Ostrog Monastery

-Visit the remarkable Ostrog Monastery, a Serbian Orthodox monastery built into a vertical cliff face.
-This is one of the most important pilgrimage sites in the Balkans.
-Marvel at the architectural feat and the stunning views of the surrounding landscape.
-The monastery is dedicated to Saint Basil of Ostrog, and is a place of peace and spiritual significance.
+Visit the remarkable Ostrog Monastery, a Serbian Orthodox monastery built into a cliff face.
+This important pilgrimage site attracts visitors from all over the world.
+Marvel at the stunning architecture, the breathtaking views, and the spiritual atmosphere.

 Travel Time